 The 24x36in, on the other hand, is a standard film poster size and might crowd a smaller space, but will fill a lounge wall easily.
-You should also consider your ability – a larger painting might appear to take more time, but it will be far easier to capture fine details on a large canvas.
+You should also consider your ability – a larger paint by numbers might appear to take more time, but it will be far easier to capture fine details on a large canvas.

 Smaller canvases will require more concentration in order to get those intricacies just right.
 If your photo is already square or has lots of empty space around the main subject, you might opt for the 16x16in to cut out some of the blank areas.

 3. Upload your file by clicking “Choose File” and selecting your edited image.

 You’ll be able to adjust your image during this process to make sure you get the best quality paint by numbers, and then all that’s left to do is place your order!

 Do not hesitate to contact us if you have any questions regarding the tutorial or your order.
 We'll be happy to help!